furinehigh/quicktemp-extension/README.md

 - Custom Spam filter so that u have full control over ur incomming emails
 - Best n most advanced UI with crazy customizations (this will be my USP :)
 - Auto email suggestions on opened pages' email inputs
+- Auto extraction of verification codes from your email - No AI and codes r extracted in client side only
+- Search through your emails

 # Upcomming featuers
-- Search through your emails
-- Auto deletion of emails
-- Auto extraction of verification codes from your email - No AI n everything is internal

 # Permissions needed for this extension
 - Storage (it will store your garbage in your 'Trash')